How many push-ups should I do a day?

 Why: Having your feet on a raised surface changes the angle of the body, increases the weight you have to lift and makes the move harder.

-Best for triceps development: Diamond push-up
+Best for bigger triceps: Diamond push-up

 How: Perform the press-up with your hands close together so that your index fingers and thumbs form a ‘diamond’ shape.
 Take extra care to avoid your elbows flaring out to the sides.

 Why: Placing your hands close together emphasises the triceps muscles so do this if you’re trying to build bigger arms.

 Best for range of motion: Medicine ball push-up